+SETAC North America sought opportunities to collaborate with other scientific societies in learning about and growing inclusion.
+In 2019, SETAC North American joined 51 other scientific societies in what is now called the Societies Consortium on Inclusion in STEM.
 In February of 2022, SETAC North America was accepted to join the cohort two of Amplifying the Alliance to Catalyze Change for Equity in Stem Success ACCESS+ to test the Equity Environmental Scanning Tool (EEST), which is a framework for assessment of equity at STEM societies.
 In March of 2022, SETAC North America conducted a workshop with leadership and membership representative to gather feedback and ideas for inclusion work.
-Both of those engagement have been helpful in building on our work in this area.
+Both of those engagement have been helpful in building on our work in inclusion.

-We are pleased to report that SETAC has been working not only to remediate and rectify shortcomings in our policies and practices, but to lead in this area over several years.
-Here we capture progress as well as remaining deficiencies and areas that can use improvement and make recommendations for suggested solutions.
+In our Inclusion report, we capture progress we've made as well as remaining deficiencies and areas that can use improvement and make recommendations for suggested solutions.
 As such, this report reflects organizational accomplishments and current status and identifies gaps and future projects.